 What to Include in a Letter or Email

 Regardless of how you communicate, well-written letters include several sections.
 What you include in each section and how the document is formatted will depend on whether you are sending a typed letter or an email message.

 This guide to writing letters includes what should be listed in each part of a letter, how to address and sign typed and email communications, letter formats and layouts, and examples and templates.

 - Body of Letter

-The salutation is the greeting section of your letter with something like “Dear Mr. Peterson,” or “To Whom It May Concern.”
+The salutation is the greeting section of your letter.
 Here's a list of letter salutation examples that work well for professional correspondence.